stooke/graal/docs/reference-manual/languages/jvm/operations.md

 in the JVM such as C1 and C2.

-To address the issue of taking longer to reach to peak performance, **libgraal** was introduced -- a shared library, produced using [Native Image](https://github.com/oracle/graal/blob/master/substratevm/README.md) framework to ahead-of-time compile the compiler itself.
+To address the issue of taking longer to reach to peak performance, **libgraal** was introduced -- a shared library, produced using [Native Image](https://github.com/oracle/graal/blob/master/substratevm/README.md) to ahead-of-time compile the compiler itself.
 That means the GraalVM compiler is deployed as a native shared library.
 In this mode, the compiler uses memory separate from the HotSpot heap and it runs compiled from the start.
 That is, it has execution properties similar to other native HotSpot